 The Biomedical Ethics Unit was established in 1996 with the aim of supporting scholarly research, clinical services, teaching, and public outreach.
 Members of the unit have backgrounds in anthropology, history, law, medicine, molecular genetics, philosophy, and sociology.
-We offer a master's degree specialization in biomedical ethics for selected master's students in the Division of Experimental Medicine, the Department of Family Medicine, Department of Human Genetics, Department of Philosophy, Faculty of Religious Studies, and Faculty of Law.
+We offer a master's degree specialization in biomedical ethics for selected master's students in the Division of Experimental Medicine, the Department of Family Medicine, Department of Human Genetics, Department of Philosophy, School of Religious Studies, and Faculty of Law.

 Master's Specialization in Bioethics

 The Master's Specialization in Bioethics is sponsored by the:

 - Faculty of Medicine, Division of Experimental Medicine, Department of Human Genetics, Department of Family Medicine;

 - Faculty of Law; and